AI For No Hot Water Calls

 Cold showers create immediate pressure

-A homeowner with no hot water is often thinking about morning routines, children, laundry, dishes, guests, or getting through the night.
+A homeowner, tenant, restaurant, salon, clinic, or small office without hot water is thinking about morning routines, children, laundry, dishes, guests, opening time, or getting through the night.
 If the first company does not answer, the next one may get the job.

 The issue can be simple or expensive

 No hot water might become a diagnostic visit, part replacement, tankless service, warranty review, or full replacement estimate.
-The first call should capture clues without guessing.
+The first answer should capture clues without guessing or giving unsafe technical direction.

 After hours answers must stay careful

-Gas, electrical, pressure, venting, code, warranty, and safety questions need staff control.
+Gas, electrical, pressure, venting, code, warranty, scalding, access, and exact arrival questions need staff control.
 The call path should gather facts and send sensitive issues to the right person.

 What public data says about this buying behavior